Wednesday, July 31, 2024

 Another long and bumpy drive today from North Pole/Fairbanks to Denali National Park.
 We saw lots of mountains along the way but none were Denali.
 We checked into Denali Grizzly Bear Resort at about 3 o’clock and got set up in our sites for the next four nights.
 I did some exploring first thing and there are good smells all around, but maybe that was just the food trucks.
 Still didn’t see Denali Mountain.

-The humans reserved tickets for a bus tour tomorrow and drove as far into the park as allowed in the Jeep.
+The humans reserved tickets for a bus tour tomorrow and drove the as far into the park as allowed in the Jeep.
 They turned into a pull out along the road which had a sign that read “Mountain View.”
 Nope, couldn’t see it for the trees.
 Diving a little father to the turn around point they saw a partial view and took this picture.
+Maybe the sky will clear, and they will be able to get better pictures on the tour tomorrow.

 Wednesday, July 24, 2024